TransposeData/transpose-decoding-sdk/README.md

 ### Stream Events

-To stream events, simply use the `stream_events` methods to generate a new stream.
+The event streaming routine will stream and decode events emitted by the contract.
+To use it, simply use the `stream_events` method to generate a new stream.
 By default, this will start streaming all events in the ABI from the genesis block and will stop once it reaches the latest block.
-You can consume the stream with an iterator or by calling `next` on the stream with the number of items to return:
+You can consume the stream with an iterator or by calling `next` with the number of events to return:

 ```python
 stream = contract.stream_events()